-AA paid monthly contributions of R2 000 to XYZ Health SA as part of a health insurance plan, not to a registered medical scheme.
+AA paid monthly contributions of R2 000 to XYZ Health SA as part of a health insurance plan, which is not a registered medical scheme.
 The contributions are for AA, AA's mother, AA's spouse and their two children.
-They are all considered dependants under the rules of the medical scheme.
+They are all considered dependents.